 What are you like in person?

 Just as enthusiastic about textiles and costume as I am on the blog.
-Also a little shy, which sometimes makes people think I’m aloof, but really I’m just in awe of everyone else.
+Also a little shy, and likely to get overwhelmed in large groups, which sometimes makes people think I’m aloof, but really I’m just in awe of everyone else.
 So if you ever do see me in person, please say hi!